-Progress in astronomy often derives from progress in technology to analyse fainter and more distant sources.
+Progress in astronomy often derives from progress in technology to analyze fainter and more distant sources.
 Thanks to important new developments it is now possible to construct a new generation of large telescopes to probe the deep universe.
 But this huge technological step forwards can also benefit to smaller telescopes: a modern meter-class telescope equipped with state-of-the-art detectors can now perform research that 30 years ago could only be done with the largest telescopes.
-The advantage of a smaller telescope simply is that it can be run on a smaller scale, and so be dedicated to a limited amount of well targeted projects that require much observing time.
-This advantage is most obvious for projects of monitoring of variable sources, which require a fairly continuous availability of the telescope.
+The advantage of a smaller telescope simply is that it can be run on a smaller scale, and so be dedicated to a limited amount of well-targeted projects that require much observing time.
+This advantage is most obvious for projects of monitoring of variable sources, which require fairly continuous availability of the telescope.

 The COSMOGRAIL monitoring started in 2004.
-As of 2009, it is reliably performed by the Swiss Euler telescope in the southern hemisphere, and the Indian HCT in the northern hemisphere.
+As of 2009, it is reliably performed by the Swiss Euler telescope in the southern hemisphere and the Indian HCT in the northern hemisphere.
 Telescopes which have contributed to the COSMOGRAIL monitoring are listed below.

 Its observing time is mainly shared between extrasolar planet search and characterization with the CORALIE spectrometer and ECAM camera, stellar variability and asteroseismology, and the monitoring of gravitationally lensed quasars.